 Instructions

-- Place corn in your blender and mix until you have a creamy chunky texture.
+- Place the corn kernels in your blender and mix until you have a creamy, chunky texture.

-- In a mixing bowl cream the butter using and electric hand mixer.
-Add sugar, egg yolks and continuing beating.
-Then mix in the corn mixture, baking powder and flour.
+- In a mixing bowl, cream the butter using an electric hand mixer.

 - Pour the mixture into the baking pan.